isomerpages/gb-assist/_gov-assist/3c-grants.md

 #### Start up SG Equity

 The government will co-invest with qualified 3rd party investors into eligible Singapore-based technology startups with IP and global market potential.

 <a href="https://www.startupsg.net/programmes/4895/startup-sg-equity" target="_blank" style="color:#037e8a">Find out more</a>

 #### Startup SG Founder

-Startup SG Founder provides mentorship and startup capital grant of $30,000 to first-time entrepreneurs with innovative business ideas.
-Startups are required to commit $10,000 as co-matching fund to the grant.
+Startup SG Founder provides mentorship and startup capital grant of S$30,000 to first-time entrepreneurs with innovative business ideas.
+Startups are required to commit S$10,000 as co-matching fund to the grant.

 <a href="https://www.startupsg.net/programmes/4894/startup-sg-founder" target="_blank" style="color:#037e8a">Find out more</a>

 #### Startup SG Tech

-Startup Sg Tech supports Proof-of-Concept (POC) and Proof-of-Value (POV) for commercialisation of innovative technologies.
+Startup SG Tech supports Proof-of-Concept (POC) and Proof-of-Value (POV) for commercialisation of innovative technologies.

 <a href="https://www.startupsg.net/programmes/4897/startup-sg-tech" target="_blank" style="color:#037e8a">Find out more</a>